Turbulence (Steve Howe album)

 Turbulence is the third studio album by Yes guitarist Steve Howe, released in 1991 through Relativity Records.
 It is Howe's first solo release since 1979, with his band including former Yes drummer Bill Bruford and former Ultravox keyboardist Billy Currie.
 The album is composed of guitar-based instrumentals, showcasing different genres that have influenced Howe.
 "Sensitive Chaos" contains a melody that would also be used in "I Would Have Waited Forever", the opening track to Yes' 1991 album Union.
 "The Inner Battle" contains a melody that would also be used in "Silent Talking" off the same Yes album.
+"Running the Human Race" was a track that had been developed for the band GTR's aborted second album, a version of which was later released by Max Bacon.